 Assembler H supports the new operation codes available with the Extended Architecture mode processor, VM/XA, and bimodal addressing of MVS/XA.
-It is required for installation and service of MVS/SP-JES2 Version 2 and MVS/SP-JES3 Version 2, for installation of Data Facility Product, and for installation of service and modifications to VM/XA Migration Aid.
+It is required for installation and service of MVS/SP-JES2 Version 2 and MVS/SP-JES3 Version 2, and for installation of Data Facility Product.